ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 clients.
 This concern is discussed upon in
 {{privacy-sth-interaction}}.

-\[TBD urge HTTPS clients to store STHs retrieved in responses?\]

-\[TBD share inclusion proofs and consistency proofs too?\]

 ### HTTPS Clients and Proof Fetching

-\[tjr: I am establishing a term here "Proof Fetching" to refer to the part of STH Pollination that involves getting inclusion or consistency proofs.
-This avoids us having to say "resolve SCTs or Historical STHs" everywhere.\]

 There are two types of proofs a client may retrieve.